From £37,6057

 17 Cupra Terramar PHEV 2024 review front cornering

-Driving gently is something the Terramar actually rather good at, at least in the posh spec of our test car with its adaptive dampers.
-As in other VW Group products, when you set them to the softest setting, it rides really nicely, dealing effortlessly with both rough and choppy services.
+Driving gently is something the Terramar actually rather good at, at least in the posh spec of our test cars, with their adaptive dampers.
+As in other VW Group products, when you set the dampers to the softest setting, the car rides really nicely, dealing effortlessly with choppy roads and most rough surfaces, with only the worst potholes exposing some brittleness.
 Road noise is perhaps slightly elevated at motorway speeds, but that might have been the particular surface of the Danish motorway on our test route.

 Driver assistance features are standard VW issue, so generally quite mature, and the annoying ones are easy to turn off with a couple of presses of the relevant hard keys on the steering wheel.